 In his securities practice, Ryan defends financial services firms, registered representatives and corporate executives in judicial and arbitration proceedings involving allegations of fraud, unsuitability, breach of fiduciary duty, breach of contract, and violation of federal and state securities laws.
 Ryan’s experience includes the defense of claims involving publicly-traded equities and options, private equity funds and other alternative investments, tenant-in-common interests, REITs and various other investments, as well as margin liquidations and selling away disputes.
 These matters have included the defense of “mass” actions involving dozens of claimants.

 Ryan also represents financial services firms in regulatory proceedings before FINRA and the SEC, and represents registered representatives in expungement proceedings before FINRA and in court.
 He also assists financial services firms in responding to third-party subpoenas, levies, and garnishments, which often include matters pending in civil, family, and probate court, as well as FINRA arbitration.

-In his mortgage banking practice, Ryan represents clients in state and federal court, including bankruptcy court.
+In his business litigation and mortgage banking practice, Ryan represents clients in state and federal court, including bankruptcy court.
 His mortgage banking practice covers a wide array of issues arising from the origination and servicing of financial instruments, and he has represented parties in defense of claims involving fraud, wrongful foreclosure, unfair business practices, loan modifications, RESPA, TILA, FDCPA, and other state and federal laws.